DaHermann/My-tuto/PHP/installation.md

+# Installation of php 8.1

-# First, update your Ubuntu server:
+## First, update your Ubuntu server:

      apt-get update && apt-get upgrade

-# Add the PHP repository
+## Add the PHP repository

 To install PHP 8.0 you’ll need to use a third-party repository.
 We’ll use the repository by Ondřej Surý that we previously used.
 First, make sure you have the following package installed so you can add repositories:

      apt-get install software-properties-common

-# Next, add the PHP repository from Ondřej:
+## Next, add the PHP repository from Ondřej:

      sudo add-apt-repository ppa:ondrej/php